thulab/iot-benchmark/README.md

 git checkout [branch name]
 ```

+If you need to benchmark an older IoTDB version, switch to the corresponding `rel/iotdb_xxx` branch first, and then compile the package on that branch.

 Use the following command to complete the construction of iot-benchmark through Maven:

 ```
 mvn clean package -Dmaven.test.skip=true
 ```
-This command will compile the core module of iot-benchmark and all other related databases.
+This command will compile the `core` module and all modules enabled in the root `pom.xml`.

 ## 3.3.
 Quick Start